 It is the goal of the PEM transportation pooled fund project to bring these newer technologies to state agencies and to assist states in adoption of the test methods that will help them deliver on the promise of concrete durability.

-The Federal Highway Administration (FHWA), fifteen state departments of transportation, and four national associations representing the concrete paving industry have come together to fund this project.
+The Federal Highway Administration (FHWA), sixteen state departments of transportation, and four national associations representing the concrete paving industry have come together to fund this project.
 It is a coalition of federal, state, and industry leaders dedicated to maximizing pavement performance.

 The National CP Tech Center has published a brochure describing its Performance Engineered Mixtures Program.

 The PEM project is broken down into the three following tasks.

 Task 1: Implementing What We Know

 This task is intended to provide support to study participants with implementation of performance engineered paving mixtures within their states.
 Implementation will include education, training, and project-level support.

 This task will provide field performance data for use in making decisions on specification limits in the areas of salt damage, transport, and freeze-thaw damage.